brianchankobe/fintech-project/README.md

 ## System Core Function: Stock Trade

 - Main Implementation: Two Buttons (buy and sell) in detail page

-- create stock order (Stock Model: SymbolTitle, Price, Volume, TotalPrice, Category, DateTime, Consultant (for association with User))
+- create stock order (Stock Model: SymbolTitle, Price, Volume, TotalPrice, valid(0/1), initialPrice, DateTime, Consultant (for association with User))

-    - if user account not exist order, then create new order
-    - else find that order
-        - new_price = new_price + old_price / 2
-        - new_volume += old_volume
-        - total_price = new_price * new_volume

 - Set up association between User and Stock (one to many) e.g. a user can have multiple orders